Talker456/VDB-pipeline/README.md

 - **Dataset Splitting**: Automatically distributes files into Train and Validation (exactly 10 clips) folders.

 ## 2. Anaconda Environment Setup
-We recommend using Python 3.10 for the best compatibility.

 ```bash
 # 1. Create and activate a new virtual environment